PAIR OF ANDIRONS "WITH ARABESQUE CHILDREN" IN THE LOUIS XVI STYLE

 Documentation :

-There are several examples of these neoclassical andirons.
-One is kept in the Nissim de Camondo Museum in Paris.
-Another example was in the grand flats of the Château de Versailles before the Revolution.
-In 1786, Marie-Antoinette had Jean Hauré, supplier to the Garde-Meuble de la Couronne, deliver a fire of this model bought from Turpin for the salon des nobles de la Reine, which was being refurbished.
-These andirons were then surrounded by corner pieces and chests of drawers by Jean-Henri Riesener.
+Several examples of these neoclassical andirons exist.
+One is in the Musée Nissim de Camondo in Paris.
+Another was displayed in the grand apartments of the Château de Versailles before the French Revolution.
+In 1786, Marie-Antoinette commissioned Jean Hauré, supplier to the Garde-Meuble de la Couronne, to deliver a firebrand of this model, purchased from Turpin, for the salon des nobles de la Reine, which was in the process of being refurbished.
+These andirons were then surrounded by Jean-Henri Riesener's corner pieces and chests of drawers.

 Bibliography :